 Before you make use of these cheats, there are some prerequisites that you need to be aware of.
 First, once you have launched the game, you will have to enable its console.
 For that, use the Ctrl + Shift + L shortcut key combinations.
 Once that is done, hit the Tilde button (~) to access the just-enabled console.

 Do keep in mind that the game doesn’t save the last state of the console.
 Every time you launch the game, you will have to enable the console first before accessing it.
 With that said, here are all the cheats and console commands in the Satisfactory game that you could start using right away.

 - ? – This will display a full list of console commands

 - materialFlowAnalysis<item name> – used to find the items required for crafting an item in the game

 - r.Atmosphere<0 or 1> – alters the atmosphere – activates or deactivates it

 - r.Fog<0 or 1> – alters the fog – activates or deactivates it

 - r.ViewDistanceScale – used to set render distance for things like foliage, rocks, and trees

 - r.ScreenPercentage [percent] – used for setting the internal resolution scale depending on your PC build

-- r.TemporalAACurrentFrameWeight(number between 0-1) – used to set the impact of the current internal frame to the final image
+- r.TemporalAACurrentFrameWeight(a number between 0-1) – used to set the impact of the current internal frame on the final image

 - r.TemporalAAFilterSize – used to set the spread of the TAA samples.
 Values less than 1 will sharpen the image